-Bjørn Frank Jensen is a Danish animator.
+Bjørn Frank Jensen was a Danish animator and cartoonist.
 He has worked on Danish animation projects since the late 1930s, as a member of Jørgen Müller's animation studio at Gutenberghus Reklame Film in Copenhagen.
-Jensen was additionally doing some illustration work and cartooning in the 1940s, as well as the adventure comic 'De gæve Riddere' (1943) and the silent gag strip 'Lille Mille' (1944) in Højt Humør.
+Jensen was additionally doing illustration work and some cartooning in the 1940s, including the adventure comic 'De gæve Riddere' (1943) and the silent gag strip 'Lille Mille' (1944) in Højt Humør.
 His most notable work was however his contributions to the animation projects 'Fyrtøjet' ('The Tinderbox') and 'Grævlingen og harerne'.

-He went to study at the Gaumont British Animation (GBA) in London for a half year in 1946.
+He went to study under David Hand at the Gaumont British Animation (GBA) in London for a half year in 1946.
 He opened his own animation studio with Børge Ring in the Hiort Lorentzensgade in Copenhagen in 1948.
 Together with Arne Rønde Christensen they eventually started their firm Ring, Frank & Rønde.
 The studios made several animations for advertising purposes, but had to close down in 1950-51.
 During this period, Jensen also drew a comic strip about 'Odysseus' in commission of Pommus.

 Jensen and Ring headed for Amsterdam, the Netherlands, in the following year, where they found employment with the Marten Toonder Studios.
 The duo formed the core of the animation department together with their compatriot Per Lygum.
 Jensen remained with the studio until his retirement in 1985 and was animation director of the famous 'Bommel' film 'Als Je Begrijpt Wat Ik Bedoel' (1983).
 He also contributed to other films, including 'The Smurfs and the Magic Flute' (1976) and 'Asterix and Cleopatra' (1968).